 Gallery Art Wall Requirements

-• All artwork submitted for consideration to be hung in the Gallery must be “ready to hang,” i.e., matted, framed and identified as appropriate to the pieces.
+- All artwork submitted for consideration to be hung in the Gallery must be “ready to hang,” i.e., matted, framed, wired, and identified as appropriate to the pieces.
 The Tinley Park Public Library uses the Walker Display System and all artwork that is displayed must be hung using it.
 Artworks must be of an appropriate size and quantity to fill the gallery space.

-• Each exhibit must be accompanied by a sign stating the name of the exhibiting artist(s) (or the group and institution to which the artist(s) belong) and state that the library does not sponsor or endorse the artwork.
+- Each exhibit must be accompanied by a sign stating the name of the exhibiting artist(s) (or the group and institution to which the artist(s) belong) and state that the library does not sponsor or endorse the artwork.
 In the instance that an Artist Statement is not provided the Tinley Park Public Library will provide an identifying sign.
-Artwork will be hung and removed by the Tinley Park Public Library facilities staff between the hours of 9 - 11 am.
+Artwork will be hung and removed by the Tinley Park Public Library facilities staff Monday through Friday between the hours of 9 - 11 am.
+A reasonable accommodation may be considered in the event that the artist is not available during this time period.